-For nearly 200 years, the Fugate family of Kentucky remained largely sealed off from the outside world as they passed their blue skin from generation to generation.
+For nearly 200 years, the Fugates — known as the blue people of Kentucky — remained largely sealed off from the outside world as they passed their blue skin from generation to generation.

 When Benjamin “Benjy” Stacy was born in 1975, nurses and doctors were shocked and confused.
 Rather than coming out a bright shade of crimson like most babies, Benjy was born with dark blue skin.
 Doctors were so worried by this alien skin color that they called an ambulance to take Benjy the 116 miles from his hometown outside Hazard, Kentucky to the University of Kentucky Medical Center.

 After two days of testing, the doctors were no closer to understanding why little Benjy’s skin was blue.
 Then Benjy’s grandmother spoke up, asking, “Have you ever heard of the blue Fugates of Troublesome Creek?”